-On May 22 at 12:00AM, a group of 20 individuals from Palestine and Syria left Velika Kladuša (BiH) and walked to the Croatian border.
-They arrived at the border around 2:00AM and after entering Croatia they walked in the forest for 7 days.
+On the 22nd of May at 12:00AM, a group of 20 individuals from Palestine and Syria left Velika Kladuša (BiH) and walked to the Croatian border.
+They arrived at the border around 2:00AM.
+After entering Croatia, they walked in the forest for seven days.

-They crossed the Croatian/Slovenian border on May 29.
-After walking approximately ten kilometers into Slovenian territory, a group of five Slovenian police officers (four male, one female) approached them at 8:00AM in the forest between the villages of Koritno and Laze (SLO).
+They crossed the Croatian/Slovenian border on the 29th of May.
+After walking approximately ten kilometres into Slovenian territory, a group of five Slovenian police officers (four male, one female) approached them at 8:00AM in the forest between the villages of Koritno and Laze (SLO).
 The respondent reported that when the police saw the group, one officer aimed a gun at them, but did not shoot.
-The police ordered all twenty individuals into one van and the group waited in the van for one hour before the police officers began driving.
+The police assorted all twenty to a parked van nearby.
+They waited inside the vehicle for one hour before the police officers began driving.

-The police drove the group approximately 30 minutes to a small jail cell and ordered all 20 individuals into the cell.
-They group stayed in this cell for 24 hours without access to food, water or a toilet.
+The group were driven approximately 30 minutes to what the respondent described as a “small jail.”
+The police ordered all 20 individuals into the cell.
+They group stayed here for 24 hours without access to food, water or a toilet.
 The respondent reported that the Slovenian police took 200 EUR from him and took a total of 1200 EUR from the rest of the group.

 There was a translator present at the jail.
 The respondent could not identify where he was from by his accent.
 The group members gave their personal information to the translator and the police gave them documents to sign.
 The police also took the finger prints of the group members during this time.